Integration Matters for Learning PDEs with Backward SDEs: Proofs of Main Results

-With \Cref{prop:hutchinson_variance} in place, we now turn to the proof of \Cref{lemma:euler_maruyama_bsde}. \begin{proof}[Proof of \Cref{lemma:euler_maruyama_bsde}] We first introduce two pieces of notation: $O(\cdot)$ and $O^*(\cdot)$.
-The former $O(\cdot)$ hides constants that depend arbitrarily on $\theta, x, t$, whereas the latter $O^*(\cdot)$ in addition also hides constants that depend \emph{polynomially} on $\norm{w}$.
+We first restate and prove \Cref{lemma:euler_maruyama_bsde}. \EMthm* \begin{proof} We first introduce two pieces of notation: $O(\cdot)$ and $O^*(\cdot)$.
+The former $O(\cdot)$ hides constants that depend arbitrarily on the dimension $d$, the bounds on $f$ and $g$, and $\norm{u_\theta}_{C^{2,1}}$, whereas the latter $O^*(\cdot)$ in addition also hides constants that depend \emph{polynomially} on $\norm{w}$.
 The latter polynomial dependence is important when we take expectations of powers of $O^*(\cdot)$ terms, since $\E \norm{w}^p$ is finite for any finite $p \in \N$.